What does it mean to classify your medical device?

 - Directive of Electromagnetic Compatibility EMC (2014/30/EU)

-Class II and Class III MDs may require the EN/ISO 13485 Quality System certification to complete the CE process.
+Class II and Class III medical devices may require the ISO 13485 Quality System certification to complete the CE process.
+Our Medical Team is able to help with the implementation and can also offer different QMS services.

 How to obtain the Declaration of Conformity (DoC)